macformula/racecar/firmware/shared/util/mappers/README.md

 ## `LookupTable`

 Evaluate a piecewise function given by an array of key-value pairs.
+Linearly interpolates between values according to the input key.

 The input to `Evaluate()` is clamped between the lowest and highest key.